 We have two of these carriers and they've stood up amazingly well to years of use and abuse.
-If I remember correctly, they cost about $15 in our local store and are well worth it.
 They're solid, but easy to take apart if you have a cat who doesn't [like] to come out.
 They're also very easy to wash if anyone has an accident. - Ms. Freya

 I find this carrier to be an excellent value.
 I did not find it that expensive compared to others I have looked at and the top-loading capability makes it so much easier to get my cats into.
 The cat seemed less stressed than in the other crates I use.
 I think it may be due to the open feel of the crate.
 A great buy. - Just Mike

-The mesh panels give it an airy look, but this carrier is strong enough to be airline-approved.
+The mesh panels give it an airy look, but these cat carriers are strong enough to be airline-approved.
 The smaller versions also meet the "Guaranteed on Board" standard, as they fit under the passenger's seat.

 This carrier is by far the best carrier I've ever had.
 It's meant for planes, but I use it for vet visits.
 The bottom is fuzzy and soft, which keeps my 18 lb cat comfortable.
 And it's removable and machine washable! - molldee

-This high-quality carrier offers a way to safely transport your cat with ease, especially if you use the optional wheels or shoulder strap.
-It's roomy, robust, and built to last, offering both front and top loading options.
+It's roomy, robust, and built to last, offering both front and top-loading options.
 The spring-latch door offers extra security but it's also easy to handle and open when necessary.